These 25 amaretto cocktails will surely tantalize your tastebuds.

 But don’t let that stop you from taking a sip… you know… once you’ve taken the pics.

-How can anyone resist the charm of this stunning, snowy cocktail?
+How can anyone resist the charm of this stunning, snowy beverage?
 It looks so dainty and decadent in its all-white gloriousness.

 A thick and creamy blend of amaretto, vanilla ice cream, and milk, this is the ultimate milkshake for adults.